Mental Health Awareness Week 10- 16 May 2021

 Yoga and Meditation for Inner Peace: Thursday 13th May 7.30-8.30pm with Jenny Carpenter (School of Education, Language & Psychology).
 This gentle one hour practice will guide you through seated yogic movements for the whole body and help you connect to your breathing.
 You will become aware of your mind and the slowing down of your nervous system.
 The practice will end with a deep relaxation and meditation.

 - Take a guided tour of our beautiful, biodiverse campus and grounds.
 Look out for our bird nesting boxes, rare tansy beetle habitats and find out what makes us a hedgehog friendly campus.
 Book here.

-- Download our YSJ Mental Health Week and Nature guide PDF 0.3MB to activities, spaces and places to visit, walk and cycle in York.
+- Download our YSJ Mental Health Week and Nature guide PDF 0.3MB for activities, spaces and places to visit, walk and cycle in York.

 - Exercise in nature for 30 minutes a day by signing up to the Mental Health Foundations’ Take Action, Get Active campaign.

 Lace up for the Mental Health UK 5k challenge!
 Get involved in a fun, accessible and collaborative way to fundraise for Mental Health UK.